Close Menu

 But give him a real pot, a real spoon, and some random kitchen stuff?

-He’ll go for 20 minutes straight.
-And if you have toddlers, you know that 20 minutes of focused play feels like winning the lottery.
+And if you have toddlers, you know that twenty minutes of focused play feels like winning the lottery.

 What You Need

-• A lightweight pot (aluminum works great because it makes a satisfying sound)
+• A lightweight pot (aluminum works well because it makes a satisfying sound)

 • A big spoon or spatula (wood or plastic both work)

-• Empty baby bottles (ones your toddler has already finished)
+• Empty baby bottles that your children have already finished

 • Bottle caps and rings (optional, but toddlers love them)